transcelerate/ddf-home/ddf-in-action.md

 ## Participation
 ### Attendance Registration
+Anyone interested in 'Protocol Digitization and Interoperability' may benefit from attending this event.
 To register for the event, click here.

-### Abstract Submission for DDF In Action Day Poster Session (Due Date: By July 19th, 2024)
+### Abstract Submission for DDF In Action Day Poster Session
 If you have developed a solution that focuses on how the USDM and/or the SDR Reference Implementation have been or can be applied to achieve protocol digitalization, you can submit an abstract for DDF in Action Day (poster session).
 Click <a target="_blank" href="https://19866797.fs1.hubspotusercontent-na1.net/hubfs/19866797/DDF%20Events_Abstract%20Submission%20for%20Protocol%20Digitalization_v.pdf">here</a> to learn more.
+NOTE: The due date for abstract submissions is July 19th, 2024.